 Folgore lenta (Slow Flash), by Fabrizio Crisafulli and Andreas Staudinger, direction, set design, and lighting design by Fabrizio Crisafulli, 1997 (photo: Udo Leitner)

-A further prerogative of light that has been brought strongly into play by the workshops and by my company’s performances—belonging primarily to the sphere of image—is form.
+A further prerogative of light that has been brought strongly into play by the workshops and by my company’s works—belonging primarily to the sphere of image—is form.
 This prerogative has assumed ever-greater importance in the evolution of stage lighting [4].
 Technological innovation—particularly from the second half of the twentieth century onwards—has given a strong impetus in this direction (film and slide projections, profile spotlights, video projections, lasers and ‘solid light’ fixtures, digital and holographic images), identifying even more clearly than in the past the distinction between light ‘for seeing’ and light ‘to be seen’ [5].

 Folgore lenta (Slow Flash), by Fabrizio Crisafulli and Andreas Staudinger, direction, set design, and lighting design by Fabrizio Crisafulli, 1997 (photo: Udo Leitner)

-These are questions that, taken as a whole, academic studies on theatrical light are now beginning to address.
+These are questions that, taken as a whole, academic studies on theatrical light are beginning to address.
 A book published in 2023 by Katherine Graham, Scott Palmer and Kelli Zezulka, comprising contributions from an international group of practitioners and scholars in the field of stage lighting [6], analyses—according to various interpretative approaches—the capacities of light to construct dramaturgies and create meaning.
 It declares itself to be doing so in response to the growing ‘critical understanding of the affective, dramaturgical and material contribution(s) of light to performance, and the value of light as an area of research’ [7].
-The publications that, according to the editors, inaugurated this new phase are my book Active Light (2013; original Italian edition: 2007) and the volumes by Scott Palmer (2013) [8], Christopher Baugh (2013) [9], Yaron Abulafia (2016) [10], Nick Moran (2017) [11] and Torni Humalisto, Kimmo Karjunen and Raisa Kilpeläinen (2019) [12].
+The publications that, according to the editors, inaugurated this new phase are my book Active Light (2013 see note [2]; original Italian edition: 2007) and the volumes by Scott Palmer (2013) [8], Christopher Baugh (2013) [9], Yaron Abulafia (2016) [10], Nick Moran (2017) [11] and Torni Humalisto, Kimmo Karjunen and Raisa Kilpeläinen (2019) [12].

 A special issue of the journal Theatre and Performance Design from 2013, entitled On Light [13], likewise places the dramaturgy of light at the centre of analysis, reiterating the expansion that has occurred in the field of light theories and practices over the last two decades and the sense of moving away from an idea of light as a secondary element, to recognise instead its vocation as a primary agent of performance [14].
 This change of perspective has also been developed by the international conference Lumière Matière, held in two phases in France and Italy (University of Lille / University of Padua–Giorgio Cini Foundation, 2019–2020), curated by Cristina Grazioli and Véronique Perruchon, the proceedings of which have recently been published [15].